TondaHack/eth-transaction-check/README.md

   * Different environment (stage, production, test)
   * CI - running test and coverage at CI
   * Add Dializer
+  * Use Webpack in WebApi
+  * Use Yarn in WebApi
   * Cypress tests for frontend
   * Automatic deployment process